saeid93/sponge/docs/setup-storage.md

 EOF
 ```

-Install the Minio with helm and set the value to our existing pvc, the user and admint sat here will be later used in the real
+4. Install the Minio with helm and set the value to our existing pvc, the user and admint sat here will be later used in the real

 ```
 MINIOUSER=minioadmin
 MINIOPASSWORD=minioadmin

-kubectl create ns minio-system

 helm repo add minio https://helm.min.io/